Salary calculator Germany – this is how much you really earn

 Different federal states in Germany have different taxation rates, so the state that you choose is going to have an effect on your final income amount.
 This is something you can play around with the salary calculator for Germany above.

 Your age is another category that can affect your income.
 Tax residents older than 64 can benefit from what is known as retirement relief or Altersentlastungs.
 This means that your income will be taxed at a slightly lower rate but does not apply if you are a pensioner.
 The amount of tax deduction that your receive is dependent on your age, but it won’t apply if you’re under 64.

 Under certain conditions, you as a parent can claim tax-free childcare allowances from the German government.
-From 2022, this is 5.460 euros per child if you are a married couple or 4.095 euros if you are a single parent.
+From 2023, this is 6024 euros per child.

 You’re also eligible to deduct childcare expenses and school fees, but these will be balanced against the child benefits you are already receiving.
 If they outweigh your childcare benefits then there won’t be any effect.